lazzerex/rustrial-os/README.md

 rustup install nightly
 rustup override set nightly
 ```
+- For Linux, it's preferably to use the `Rustup package`
 - `rust-lld` / `lld` (the linker used by the custom target).
 On Windows this generally comes with the LLVM toolchain or via the `lld` package for your toolchain.
 - QEMU for running the generated disk/boot image: